wang-lawrence/c0523-code-solutions/javascript-ajax/javascript-ajax-quiz-notes.md

 - What event is fired by `XMLHttpRequest` objects when they are finished loading the data from the server? load will fire when data is successfully loaded, but loadend will fire regardless if successful
 - **Bonus Question**: An `XMLHttpRequest` object has an `addEventListener()` method just like DOM elements.
-How is it possible that they both share this functionality? they are both created using the big Object, so they'll both get the .addEventListener() method on the prototype chain
+How is it possible that they both share this functionality? prototypal inheritance, the method exists on the EventTarget object, so they'll both get the .addEventListener() method on the prototype chain

 ## Notes